Kcsmith0708/website/docs/start/starter-kit.md

 # DCC++ EX Starter Kit

+This guide is designed for do-it-yourselfers to build their own DCC++ Command & Control system.
+Anyone can do it, All you need is a DCC Base Station and a DCC Controller station to run DCC engines;

+DCC++ Base Station (Command Station)
+  Arduino Micro Controller,
+  Arduino compatible Motor Driver Shield
+  15-18Vdc power supply
+  USB A to B cable

+Controller Station
+ Java Model Railroad Interface Software JMRI running on either;
+  a PC Personal Computer (Win, Mac),
+  Or alternatively a Raspberry Pi (linux)

+# Additionally You Will Need
+- A "Main" track or "operations" - most people already have this, it's your layout
+- A "Programming" track or "service" track - a short section of track that you will use to program locomotives and other pieces of equipment
+- A known-good locomotive equipped with a DCC decoder

-This guide is designed for do-it-yourselfers to build their own system.
-Anyone can do it, however if you don't feel technically inclined or just want to save the time, you can purchase a starter kit that contains:
+However, if you don't feel technically inclined or just want to save the time, you can purchase a completed starter kit that contains:
+ * __DCC++ Base Station:__ An Arduino microcontroller and a Motor Shield prepped with DCC++ software already installed

-* __Controller:__ A Raspberry Pi with SD Card already configured with everything you need including the JMRI software.
+ * __JMRI Controller:__ A Raspberry Pi with microSD card already configured with everything you need including the JMRI Java Model Railroad Interface software.
-* __Base Station:__ An Arduino with DCC++ software already uploaded and a Motor Controller Shield prepped and installed
+                         'additional monitor and keyboard required'

 *Suppliers list coming soon*

-# What You Will Need

-- A "main" track or "operations" - most people already have this, it's your layout
-- A "programming" track or "service" track - a short section of track that you will use to program locomotives and other pieces of equipment
-- A known-good locomotive equipped with a DCC decoder

 ![DCC++ Overview](../images/dccpp_starter.png)

 ### Equipment List:

-#### Hardware
+#### Base Station Hardware, Choose one Arduino Microcontroller and one Motor Driver below

-* A compatible Arduino Board
+* A compatible Arduino Microcontroller Board
     * Arduino UNO R3 (clones work too)
     * Arduino Mega (clones work too)
     * Arduino Nano
-* A compatible motor driver shield
+* A compatible Motor Driver or Shield
     * Arduino Motor Driver Shield Rev 3 (clones work too)
     * Pololu MC33926 Dual Motor Driver Shield (https://www.pololu.com/product/2503)
     * Other boards listed in the hardware section
 * DC Power Supply (see [Power Supplies](../hardware/power-supplies.md))
-* USB A to B Cable (aka USB Printer Cable) to connect your Pi or computer to the Arduino
+* USB A to B Cable (aka USB Printer Cable) to connect your Computer or RaspberryPi to the Arduino
 * A MicroSD Card (for the Raspberry Pi if you choose to use one)
 * Computer to act as a controller to the Arduino Base Station \*

-We recommend:
+Recommendations:

 [Elegoo Mega 2560](https://www.amazon.com/ELEGOO-ATmega2560-ATMEGA16U2-Projects-Compliant/dp/B01H4ZLZLQ/ref=asc_df_B01H4ZLZLQ/?tag=hyprod-20&linkCode=df0&hvadid=309743296044&hvpos=&hvnetw=g&hvrand=2075336217815630856&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9009681&hvtargid=pla-490931309987&psc=1)